Do I have a choice in where fund assets are held?

 Yes.
 AEF can work with almost any custodian.
-When discussing a new Fund with AEF, make certain to let us know which custodian your firm uses.
+When discussing a new fund with AEF, make certain to let us know which custodian your firm uses.

 Our fees are competitive and are based on the value of the assets in a fund.
 We may charge additional fees for legal and professional services in connection with accepting special illiquid assets.
 See Fee Schedule.

 AEF provides donor advised fund services for clients of accountants, attorneys, brokers, registered investment advisors, investment managers, financial planners, banks, and other financial institutions.
 We are a full-service donor advised fund company and provide concierge-level services.
 Please note: AEF does not offer investment management services, nor sell investment products.

 Donors can recommend that their trusted advisors manage the investment of their Donor Advised Fund assets.
 This is unique from most other donor advised fund programs, which typically require DAF assets to be held in a limited menu of pooled investments, proprietary mutual funds, and managed by the institution.
 AEF does not cross-sell other products.
 Our sole focus is donor advised fund administration.

 AEF has numerous approved institutional relationships.
 In short, AEF works on all platforms and custodians just like any other investment client.
 If you work with multiple platforms, AEF enables you to consolidate all of your investment accounts tied to AEF donor advised funds through our tax ID.
 If you have questions, please call us at 1-888-440-4233.
 We are likely working with other advisors on your platform.